olezhek/weather-rainfall-dependency/README.md

 # weather-rainfall-dependency

-Simple React-based application to demonstrate ingetration of various components and their states
+Simple React-based application to demonstrate integration of various components and their states

 # Installation